WebReflection/npm-dollar/README.md

 ### Windows users

+As long as there is a `bash` environment you should be good to go (WLS, Git for Windows, others).

-Please [install chocolatey](https://chocolatey.org/install) and then `choco install git` to be able to use `bash` with, or without, the git shell.
+If not, consider [installing chocolatey](https://chocolatey.org/install) and then do `choco install git` to be able to use `bash` with, or without, the git shell.